 ANESTHESIA AND PATIENT POSITIONING

 Most laparoscopic surgery is performed in an operating room with general anesthesia.
 Peritoneal pain created by the intraabdominal pneumoperitoneum merits this degree of anesthesia.
 Following anesthesia induction, the patient is placed in low lithotomy position to permit access to the cervix and allow uterine manipulation.
-The patient’s arms are tucked at her sides.
-Even for anticipated short ...
+The patient’s arms are ...